michaelbZA/my-website/content/posts/python-series/07-python-foundations-code-quality.md

 Imagine you've built a Python script that calculates key financial ratios from quarterly reports.
 After sharing it with your team, you make changes that accidentally break the debt-to-equity calculation.
 Without version control, finding and fixing this error could be a nightmare.
 With Git, you can simply revert to the previous working version.

-In finance, where accuracy is paramount and regulatory compliance often requires audit trails, version control isn't just convenient—it's essential.
+In finance, where accuracy is paramount and regulatory compliance often requires audit trails, version control is essential.

 ### Getting Started with Git